benvds/kalender/README.md

 ## Reasoning

 I've been using various calender and datepicker widgets.
 Eventually I got frustrated with all of them.
-This is a just for fun project to do things my way.
+This is a just for fun project to do things my way:

-1. for modular use; calendar logic should not contain render logic
+1. modular e.g. calendar logic should not contain render logic
 2. readable, understandable and maintainable
 3. little to no dependencies, just for linting, testing and building
 4. well tested
-- commonjs modules
-- no deeply nested if statements or block scopes
+5. functional(ish) style e.g. no deeply nested if statements or block scopes
-- functional(ish) code
-- optimize for readibility not performance (not necessary)
+6. prefer readibility over performance
-- bare minimum api, not much to learn, easy to understand and maintain: just fork and adjust the code or map it's output
-- sane defaults (objects, strings, date, momentjs)
-- NO CALLBACK METHOD (give example with mapMatrix)
+7. minimal API

 ## Inspiration